yagavi2028/python-project-1/README.md

 # python-project-1
-                       "Which animal lays the largest eggs?: ", "What is the most abundant gas in Earth's atmosphere?: ", "How many bones are in the human body?: ", "Which planet in the solar system is the hottest?: ")
+ questions =            "Which animal lays the largest eggs?: ",
+                       "What is the most abundant gas in Earth's atmosphere?: ", "How many bones are in the human body?: ", "Which planet in the solar system is the hottest?: ")